Colonel Tom Parker: 1975–1977

-In July 1976, three of Presley's personal bodyguards and members of the "Memphis Mafia", Robert Gene "Red" West, his cousin Sonny West and David Hebler, were fired by Vernon Presley and decided to write a tell-all book about their life in his inner circle, Elvis: What Happened?.
+In July 13, 1976, three of Presley's personal bodyguards and members of the "Memphis Mafia", Robert Gene "Red" West, his cousin Sonny West and David Hebler, were fired by Vernon Presley and decided to write a tell-all book about their life in his inner circle, Elvis: What Happened?.
 Worried about the impact such details might have on his career, Presley, through his father, asked Parker to stop the publication.
 Parker made several attempts but failed to do so.
 According to Presley's friend Larry Geller, Parker secretly wanted the book to be published, hoping that it would help Presley realize the severity of his situation and persuade him to do something about it.
 The book was published one year later on July 12, 1977, about a month before Presley's death.

 For the remainder of Presley's life, Parker saw little of him.
 The two had become almost strangers, and false reports in the media suggested that Presley's contract was up for sale.
 Although Parker publicly denied these claims, he had been in talks with Peter Grant, the manager of Led Zeppelin, about the possibility of him overseeing a European tour for Presley.
 Despite the new rumors of Presley touring overseas, however, Parker never followed through with the deal.

 1977: Presley's death

 When Presley died on August 16, 1977, one day before he was due to go on tour, some accounts suggest Parker acted as if nothing had happened.
-Other accounts suggest he slumped in his chair at his office, muttered, "Oh, dear God", and then quickly phoned Vernon Presley, where Parker advised Presley's father that his son's image needed to be protected.
+Other accounts suggest he slumped in his chair at his office, muttered, "Oh, dear God", and then quickly phoned Vernon Presley and advised him that his son's image needed to be protected.
 This would be more in keeping with Parker's own interests.

 Parker set out to protect his future income.
 When he was asked by a journalist what he would do now with Elvis Presley having died, Parker responded: "Why, I'll just go right on managing him!"
 Almost immediately, before even visiting Graceland, Parker traveled to New York City to meet with merchandising associates and executives with RCA Records, instructing them to prepare for a huge demand in Elvis Presley products.
 Shortly afterward, he traveled to Memphis for Presley's funeral.
 Mourners recall being surprised at his wearing a Hawaiian shirt and baseball cap, smoking his trademark cigar, and purposely avoiding the casket.
 At the funeral, he persuaded Presley's father to sign over control of Presley's career in death to him.

 In September 1978, shortly after the first anniversary of Presley's death, Parker arranged a fan festival, called Always Elvis, where he, Vernon, and Presley's ex-wife Priscilla dedicated a bronze statue of him in the lobby of the Las Vegas Hilton.